-U.S. Greatly Slashes Aid to Afghanistan After Pompeo Trip to Kabul
+U.S. Slashes $1 Billion in Aid to Afghanistan After Pompeo Trip to Kabul

-KABUL, Afghanistan — The Trump administration is slashing assistance to Afghanistan and threatening further reductions in all forms of cooperation after the country’s rival leaders failed to agree on forming a new government.
+KABUL, Afghanistan — The Trump administration is slashing $1 billion in assistance to Afghanistan and threatening further reductions in all forms of cooperation after the country’s rival leaders failed to agree on forming a new government.

 The announcement came from Secretary of State Mike Pompeo on Monday after he made an unannounced visit to Kabul to meet with Ashraf Ghani and Abdullah Abdullah.
-Each has declared himself President of the country after disputed elections last year.
+Each has declared himself president of the country after disputed elections last year.

 In an unusually harsh statement, Pompeo slammed the two men for being unable to work together and threatening a potential peace deal that could end America’s longest-running conflict.